rpfiorin/all_projects_zipped/README.md

-Projetos voltados às plataformas Windows e Android
+Projects for Windows and Android platforms.